Skip to content

 prn=detect_dual_mrm, count=100, store=False)

-If this script prints two MAC addresses, reconfigure one of the switches from Manager to Client immediately.
+If this script prints 2 MAC addresses, then reconfigure 1 of the switches from Manager to Client immediately.

 MRP_Test frames arrive every 10-20 ms

-Monitor the gap between test frames to detect timing problems before they cause outages.
+Monitor the gap between test frames to detect timing issues before the issues cause outages.

 MRP_TopologyChange triggers MAC flush